 - Keep checking!
-It can take 2 to 10 days for your result to be available on the online portal.
+It may take 4 to 10 days for your result to be available on the online portal.

 - Try closing and reopening your internet browser or use a different internet browser, like Mozilla Firefox, Chrome, Microsoft Edge or Safari (some internet browsers are outdated and do not support the online portal).